jcrd/dovetail/README.md

 Interact with clients using (by default) these keybindings:

-* `Meta-s` to set the focused client as the master, replacing the current master
+* `Meta-a` to set the focused client as the master, replacing the current master
 * `Meta-o` to toggle maximized state, effectively placing all clients in the stack
+* `Meta-f` to toggle focal state, centering the master client above the stack
-* `Meta-f` to toggle focus between the master and the top stack client
+* `Meta-s` to toggle focus between the master and the top stack client
 * `Meta-j` to focus the next client in the stack
 * `Meta-k` to focus the previous client in the stack
 * `Meta-Shift-d` to close the focused client